 Service Oriented Architecture (SOA) was introduced in the late 1980s.
 It was originally presented by CORBA, DCOM, and others.
-There are several implementations patterns but in fact, SOA can be reduced to a few concepts, and the architecture does not dictate the ways of their implementation:
+There are several implementations patterns but in fact, SOA can be reduced to a few concepts:

 The basis of SOA is the standardization of relationships between applications.
 Each system has an “input”, where the initial data is set, and an “output”, on which we get the result of processing this data, thus, these fragments need to be connected into one whole.

 The main connecting elements are adapters (connectors) that convert incoming data (service request) and output (service results) into a standard form.
 Due to this, the application can use as a service a wide variety of “users” (including other applications) and for the convenience reasons, it’s necessary to form the consolidated register with the description of existing services and “rules” of their use (Enterprise Service Bus).

 In this way, it is possible to connect to the service only if an adapter has been developed to the corresponding application (or database) that converts incoming / outgoing data into a standard form.

 The Integration Platform Magic xpi includes 100+ prebuilt certified adapters for leading IT systems.